accunha11/flix_Assignment1/README.md

 <img src="http://g.recordit.co/qL5ilf3oFd.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
-I did not have any major challenges with this part of the app.
+Describe any challenges encountered while building the app: I did not have any major challenges with this part of the app.
 ---

 ## Flix Part 1